 - Your cart is empty.

-The paper guide contains a full topical index and table of authorities and a listing of all records retention and destruction statutes.
-The ebook edition is fully searchable.
-It is written by Terry Francke, general counsel for the nonprofit public interest organization Californians Aware, with more than 36 years’ experience helping journalists, citizen watchdogs, attorneys and even government officials and employees understand the open government laws.
-Francke is also author of the other CalAware Guides on Journalism Law in California and Open Meetings in California.
+The guide is written by Terry Francke, general counsel for the nonprofit public interest organization Californians Aware, with more than 36 years’ experience helping journalists, citizen watchdogs, attorneys and even government officials and employees understand the open government laws.
+Francke is also author of the other CalAware Guides on Public Records and Private Information in California and Open Meetings in California.

 This purchase includes one mobi file and one epub file.
 EPUB is a format compatible with many smartphones and eReader devices.
 MOBI is the native format for all Kindle eReaders and tablets.
 Please make sure you have a compatible program that can open the file types on one of your devices.
 After completing the purchase process, the files will be available for you to download.